Skip to main content

 Due to the fairly unorthodox, and sometimes forceful, making process I use to develop highly textured—crunchy—porcelain surfaces, other tiny fractures in the clay may appear during the high temperature firings, as the forms shrink and vitrify.
 Flowing ash glazes will always find and document these; the firing process is always a partner in contributing character to the finished piece.

-Over more than 25 years of pinching, I have developed methods to make intensely textured, crunchy surfaces in the clay.
-I love how it looks, and I use it to echo and relate information about the geological transformation that gives us clay to work with.
+I have always focused on pinching clay.
+Over many years of observation, I have developed methods to make intensely textured, crunchy surfaces in the material, revealing information from the inner life of the clay body.
+I love how it looks, and how it relates my work to the geological transformation that gives us clay to work with.
 Clays starts out as rocks: the destructive interaction of water with rock...weathering, and all those freeze-thaw cycles over deep time, causes constant erosion, and dispersion into clay seams and deposits that we then harvest and use as clay.
 Firing changes clay irreversibly; through our actions, the materials in clay and glazes are chemically transformed into new kinds of rock and glass.

-I develop an intense relationship with my sculpture as it grows over time, and I take the opportunity to reflect and to respond, to work with new ideas and be inspired by the evolving form.
+I develop an intense relationship with my sculptures as they grow over time, and I take the opportunity to reflect and to respond, to work with new ideas and be inspired by the evolving form.
 The new piece in a series often comes directly from a question I posed to myself during the process of making an earlier one.

 New pieces are always underway—here is a short ‘making of’ video for Pool, a porcelain vessel with metal additions (work in progress):